 In healthcare too, people often steer their own course and rely less on topdown advice from experts or authorities.
-In our study, self-care figured promlargely positive about their health, gave themselves high scores for overall wellness, and talked freely about their diet and exercise regimes.
+In our study, self-care figured prominently among consumers.
+They were largely positive about their health, gave themselves high scores for overall wellness, and talked freely about their diet and exercise regimes.